*IATSE Local 488 has a temporary freeze on new Memberships until October 8, 2023 due to the ongoing SAG-AFTRA and WGAE/WGAW strikes*

 - Pay stubs or call sheets must list you in the Craft for which you are making application (i.e. Key Grip, Grip, or Dolly Grip, etc.)

 - Copies of crew lists and/or Deal Memos may be submitted as evidence to clarify other documentation (for example: you have a pay stub but it doesn't list the position in which you worked.
 Submit a crew list or deal memo that does list your position)

 Initially, upon acceptance, you may only be listed under one Craft.
-After successful application you may submit other proofs of 30 days worked in the last year to be listed on our Roster for other Craft positions.
+After successful application you may submit other proof of 30 days worked within the last year to be listed on our Roster for other Craft positions.

 The work documented must be done within the covered Craft category/Job Classification you are listing on your application (i.e. Propmaker; Set Dresser; etc).